BEV-VLM: Trajectory Planning via Unified BEV Abstraction: Methodology

 \section{Methodology}

-This work leverages VLM for trajectory planning based on the BEV feature representation of autonomous driving scenarios, demonstrating that VLM can utilize the rich perceptual information in BEV features for trajectory planning; the whole process is shown in Figure~\ref{fig:main}.
-First, we obtain BEV features using pre-trained BEV perception models, then combine the visualized BEV feature map with HD Map to form a description of the environment around the ego-vehicle.
-Next, the combined maps are directly fed into the VLM, which is used to generate trajectory planning.
+This work leverages VLM for trajectory planning based on BEV feature representation in autonomous driving scenarios, verifying that VLM can exploit the rich perceptual information of BEV feature for this task; the complete process is shown in Figure~\ref {fig:main}.
+We obtain BEV feature via a pre-trained BEV perception model, fuse the visualized BEV feature map with the HD Map to build a visual description of the ego-vehicle’s surroundings, and then feed these fused map directly into the VLM for trajectory planning.